What is a stop-loss provision in health insurance?

 - A Health Savings Account can effectively lower your tax bill, and it is also useful in covering much of your annual deductible.

-- Not every health insurance policy issued today has a deductible, so it is important to compare policies in order to see how this applies to your situation.
+- Not every health insurance policy issued today has a deductible.
+So it is important to compare policies in order to see how this applies to your situation.

 - No reimbursements will be issued on a health insurance policy unless and until the deductible has been met.
 Exceptions apply, of course, such as for essential health benefits covered under the Affordable Care Act.
+Prescriptions and certain other things may also fall under their own rules even if you have a standard deductible with your loss insurer.

 As you compare health insurance policies today, you will likely be given the option to choose your own deductible.
 Take care here to choose one that best fits your own personal circumstances.
 If you are fairly healthy and you do not typically use your health insurance very much, if at all, then you might well get away with a policy that has a high deductible.
 The premiums will likely be much lower.
+While nobody likes to think about the worst happening, you should also choose a policy with a deductible you can afford if something disastrous happens.

 Your premiums may be substantially higher under such a scenario, but you will encounter a situation where your health insurance company will pick up the bill for the excess.